Relevant Legislation 1

 The Guide can be found here.

-Employees exposed to noise exceeding a noise level of 85 dB (A) or peak values of pulses of 137 dB (C) must have access to an occupational medical examination.
+Employees who are exposed to noise that exceeds a noise exposure of 85 dB(A) or peak values of pulses of 137 dB(C) must have access to an occupational medical examination.

-Employees exposed to noise exceeding a noise level of 80 dB (A) or peak values of pulses of 135 dB (C) must have access to a Hearing Survey, including an audiometric examination if the workplace assessment, cf. §§ 4-7, shows risks due to noise.
+Employees who are exposed to noise that exceeds a noise exposure of 80 dB(A) or peak values of pulses of 135 dB(C) must have access to a Hearing Examination, including an audiometric examination, if the workplace assessment, cf. §§ 4-7, shows risks due to noise.

 Reference is also made to the Order on Occupational Medical Examinations under the Working Environment Act 1165 above.